 As with load balancing, there are a large number of providers and a Gartner Quadrants focused on subsets of Server Clustering technology such as Hyperconverged Infrastructure Software.
 Hyperconverged Infrastructure focuses on fully virtual deployment of the entire infrastructure: server clusters, controllers, network connections, and more.
 IT managers can deploy many different nuanced deployments within the four overarching categories so they must carefully consider current and future needs when designing their architecture.

-Pros & Cons of Both
+Pros & Cons of Each Approach

 If load balancing and clustering can often be used together, do they still have pros and cons?
 Of course.
 However, managing the pros and cons may be less about picking one technology over another and more about what combinations suit the requirements.